Democratizing AI: Non-expert design of prediction tasks: Results

-To understand more properties of the questions workers proposed, we gave survey questions to workers as part of the importance rating task to categorize the problems shown to them.
-We used survey questions about the topical nature of the problem (Fig.~\ref{fig:categories}), whether the inputs were useful at predicting the target (Fig.~\ref{fig:inputsuseful}), and whether the questions were objective or subjective (Fig.~\ref{fig:suborobj}).
-Problem categories (Fig.~\ref{fig:categories}) were selected from a multiple choice categorization we determined manually.
-Problems about demographic or personal attributes were common, as were political and current events.
+To understand more properties of the questions workers proposed, we asked workers to categorize prediction tasks by giving survey questions about the tasks as part of the perceived importance rating assignment.
+We used survey questions about the topical nature or domain of the task (Fig.~\ref{fig:categories}), whether the inputs were useful at predicting the target (Fig.~\ref{fig:inputsuseful}), and whether the questions were objective or subjective (Fig.~\ref{fig:suborobj}).
+Prediction task categories (Fig.~\ref{fig:categories}) were selected from a multiple choice categorization we determined manually.
+Tasks about demographic or personal attributes were common, as were political and current events.
 Workers generally reported that the inputs were useful at predicting the target, either rating ``agree'' or ``strongly agree'' to that statement (Fig.~\ref{fig:inputsuseful}).
-Many types of problems were mixes between objective and subjective questions, while problems categorized as ``factual'' tended to contain the most objective questions and problems categorized as ``other/unsure'' contained the most subjective questions, indicating a degree of meaningful consistency across the categorization survey questions.
+Many types of tasks were mixes between objective and subjective questions, while tasks categorized as ``factual'' tended to contain the most objective questions and tasks categorized as ``other/unsure'' contained the most subjective questions, indicating a degree of meaningful consistency across the categorization survey questions.

-To rank the learnability of classification problems, we asked workers about the diversity of responses they expected others to give to the Boolean target question, whether they believed most people would answer false to the target question, or answer true, or if people would be evenly split between true and false (Fig.~\ref{fig:diversityoftruefalse}).
+When ranking classification tasks by perceived learnability, we asked workers about the diversity of responses they expected others to give to the Boolean target question, whether they believed most people would answer false to the target question, or answer true, or if people would be evenly split between true and false (Fig.~\ref{fig:diversityoftruefalse}).
 We found that generally there was a bias in favor of positive (true) responses to the target questions, but that workers felt that many questions would have responses to the target questions be split between true and false.
-This bias is potentially important for a crowdsourcer to consider when designing her own tasks, but seeing that most Boolean target questions are well split between true and false response also supports that workers are proposing useful problems; if the answer to the target question is always false, for example, then the input questions are likely not necessary, and the workers generally realize this when proposing their problems.
+This bias is potentially important for a crowdsourcer to consider when designing her own tasks, but seeing that most Boolean target questions are well split between true and false response also supports that workers are proposing useful tasks; if the answer to the target question is always false, for example, then the input questions are likely not necessary, and the workers generally realize this when proposing their tasks.